Errol Spence Jr. Profile

-Errol Spence Jr. is an American boxer who is currently the unified welterweight world champion.
+The American boxer is currently the unified welterweight world champion, holding the WBC and IBF titles.
 He is widely considered to be one of the top pound-for-pound fighters in world boxing today.

 Before he turned professional, he had a glittering career as an amateur.
 He is the winner of multiple national titles in the welterweight division.
 He also won the US Golden Gloves title in 2009, and he followed that up with a silver medal in 2010.